Monitor and investigate

 Triage incidents using notebooks

 When you begin an investigation, you often need to run a number of queries to reach a hypothesis about the origin of an issue.
 Notebooks allow you to query logs, metrics, and spans in one place to reach that hypothesis and then share those findings with other team members.
-Notebooks
+Notebook displays a chart tracking span latency.
+A list of other notebooks, including notebooks created by other users, appears in the sidebar.

 Once you mitigate the issue, you can transfer your learnings from notebooks to begin deeper root cause analysis.